 Il Casato Deluxe Rooms gets superb reviews and is in an excellent location.
 Much of the accommodation in Scilla Italy is managed by private hosts.
 Il Borgo with its spectacular sea views gets exceptional reviews.

-Scilla Calabria – The Vibe
+Scilla Italy: The Vibe

 Do not arrive in Scilla Calabria Italy with a list of things to do.
 Scilla Calabria demands that you slow right down.
 There is no other speed.

 Breathe in the salty air drifting off the Tyrrhenian Sea.
 Indulge in a divine hazelnut gelato.
 Wander to the main square, Belvedere di Piazza San Rocco.
-Note all the men leaning on the balustrade, conversing and observing life as it unfolds before them.
+Notice all the men leaning on the balustrade, conversing and observing life as it unfolds before them.

-From the Belvedere di Piazza San Rocco lean over the railing, gaze out at Sicily and ponder how long Scilla Italy has existed.
+From the Belvedere di Piazza San Rocco lean over the railing, gaze out at Sicily and ponder how long Scilla Calabria Italy has existed.

 The Monster Scylla and Scilla Italy